hashicorp/terraform-provider-aws/website/docs/r/autoscaling_group.html.markdown

   for Capacity](#waiting-for-capacity) below.)
 Setting this to "0" causes Terraform to skip all Capacity Waiting behavior.
-* `min_elb_capacity` - (Optional) Setting this causes Terraform to wait for this number of instances to show up healthy in the ELB only on creation.
+* `min_elb_capacity` - (Optional) Setting this causes Terraform to wait for this number of instances from this autoscaling group to show up healthy in the ELB only on creation.
 Updates will not wait on ELB instance number changes.
   (See also [Waiting for Capacity](#waiting-for-capacity) below.)
-* `wait_for_elb_capacity` - (Optional) Setting this will cause Terraform to wait for exactly this number of healthy instances in all attached load balancers on both create and update operations.
+* `wait_for_elb_capacity` - (Optional) Setting this will cause Terraform to wait for exactly this number of healthy instances from this autoscaling group in all attached load balancers on both create and update operations.
 (Takes precedence over `min_elb_capacity` behavior.)
   (See also [Waiting for Capacity](#waiting-for-capacity) below.)
 * `protect_from_scale_in` (Optional) Allows setting instance protection.
 The autoscaling group will not select instances with this setting for terminination